datasci611/bios611-projects-fall-2019-JessLMurray/project_3/README.md

 ---
 title: "Project 3"
 author: "JessLMurray"
-date: "11/9/2019"
+date: "12/2/2019"
 output: html_document
 ---

 ## Urban Ministries of Durham Data Background

 The objective of this project is to analyze the goods and services provided by the non-profit organization Urban Ministries of Durham (UMD) to the homeless population of Durham county, North Carolina.
 Individual clients and families are identified by a file number and the date of service.
-Information provided by UMD is given below:
+Information provided by UMD is described below:

 | Data Set | Description |
 |:---------|:-----------|